 The tax treatment of share option gains for internationally mobile employees involves statutory apportionment based on UK and non-UK workdays.
 In broad terms, the share option gain is treated as accruing evenly across the period between grant of the option and the date the option becomes capable of exercise.
-The portion of the gain that relates to workdays which give rise to earnings not chargeable to UK tax is 'unchargeable foreign securities income'; the portion of the gain that relates to workdays which give rise to earnings charged in the UK on the remittance basis is 'chargeable foreign securities income' (and is itself taxed on the remittance basis).
+The portion of the gain that relates to workdays which give rise to earnings not chargeable to UK tax is 'unchargeable foreign securities income'; the portion of the gain that relates to workdays which give rise to the remittance basis is 'chargeable foreign securities income' (and is itself taxed on the remittance basis).
 The remainder of the gain is taxed on the arising basis.